godotjs/GodotJS/README.md

 # GodotJS
 This project adds TypeScript/JavaScript Support for Godot 4.x by leveraging the high-performance capabilities of V8 to bring the delightful development experience of TypeScript into Godot.
-Meanwhile, it also supports switching to QuickJS, or even directly run scripts on the host browser JS VM if porting to web.
+Meanwhile, it also supports switching to QuickJS, JavaScriptCore, or even directly run scripts on the host browser JS VM if porting to web.

 See [Breaking Changes](https://github.com/godotjs/GodotJS/wiki/Misc-Breaking-Changes) if upgrading from old versions.